codophilic/LearnSpring/Spring Concepts.md

 - By default, Spring creates beans with singleton scope.
 This means Spring creates only one instance of the bean for a particular bean definition in the XML configuration.
 Similar to singletons, this single bean instance can have multiple references.
 Different parts of your application can request the bean from the Spring container, and they will all receive the same instance data values.
 - In Spring, the bean scope defines the lifecycle and visibility of a Spring bean within the Spring application context.
 It determines how many instances of a particular bean are created and how they are managed by Spring when they are requested by other beans or components
 - So in singleton if we ask spring to provide 10 reference it will still create a single object and share all the references to that single object only.
-- Lets say if we want to have a difference object for each references we create in spring.
+- Lets say if we want to have a different object for each references we create in spring.
 So for that we change the scope of bean to **prototype**.
 Below is the config xml file.

 ```
 <?xml version="1.0" encoding="UTF-8"?>